 - Last reported SSID connection for mobile devices is displayed on the Monitor > Clients page.
 The app must be running in order to fetch its details.
 Since SSIDs are commonly named after business locations, this information may help to identify the location that the device currently resides in.

 - Beacon - Sounds an alarm on the device for the duration specified.
 Android only.

 - Lost Mode - Supervised iOS only - see here.

 When all options are exhausted, administrators can select to wipe missing mobile devices of their content and settings.

-- Mobile Security : Erase device - Wipes a device of it's content and settings.
-For this command to issue correctly, the device has to be unlocked and checked-in with Systems Manager.
+- Erase device - Wipes a device of all its content and settings (factory reset).
+This command will issue the next time the device is unlocked and checked-in with Systems Manager.
 Once wiped, the device will no longer be managed by Systems Manager.